Hanzerik307/arma-reforger-stuff/arma-reforger-server-install-howto.md

 # Install or Update game
 $HOME/arma/install.sh
 # Start server
-$HOME/arma/ArmaReforgerServer -config $HOME/arma/server.json -profile $HOME/arma -maxFPS 60
+$HOME/arma/ArmaReforgerServer -config=$HOME/arma/server.json -profile=$HOME/arma/profile -maxFPS 60
 ```

 You will notice I use the $HOME environmental variable in these examples.
 You can see what your path would be in a terminal by typing `echo $HOME`.
 It should come back with something like `/home/<username>`.
 As long as you are starting everything as your user, $HOME should work in the scripts.
 Otherwise use absolute paths like `/home/<username>/arma`.

 # Setting up the Server

 Now we will create a server configuration file.
 This will be the configuration for how the server will run.
-The following is basically how I have mine set up.
 There are a few more settings that can be used, but these are the basics of a JSON config file.
 There are more examples floating around on the Official wiki pages, Discord, websites, etc.

 Create a file named `server.json`
 ```